Higgs inflation model with non-minimal coupling in hybrid Palatini approach: CONCLUSION

-In this work, we have studied a cosmological model where the field is non-minimal coupled with gravity in the hybrid metric Palatini approach.
+In this work, we have studied a cosmological model where the field is non-minimally coupled with gravity in the hybrid metric Palatini approach.

 We have also analyzed the cosmological perturbations in order to determine the different parameters during the inflationary period.
-As we have already mention, the existence of correction terms to the standard background and perturbative parameters, represents the impact of the Palatini approach and the non-minimal coupling between the field and the Ricci scalar.
+As we have already mentioned, the existence of correction terms to the standard background and perturbative parameters, represents the impact of the Palatini approach and the non-minimal coupling between the scalar field and the Ricci scalar.

-We have applied our model by developping in detail a non-minimally coupled inflationary model driven by the Higgs field with a quadratic potential, within the slow-roll approximation.
+We have applied our model by developing in detail a non-minimally coupled inflationary model driven by the Higgs field with a quartic potential, within the slow-roll approximation.

-We have checked our results by plotting the evolution of different inflationary parameters versus the constraints provided by the observational data as shown in the Figs. \ref{fig:2}, \ref{fig:3} and \ref{fig:4}.
+We have checked our results by plotting the evolution of different inflationary parameters versus the constraints provided by the observational data as shown in the figures.

-We have found that the perturbed parameters such as the tensor to scalar ratio and the scalar spectral index are compatible with the observational data, for a number of e-folds $N \in [50;70]$ for three values of $\xi$ as Figs. \ref{fig:2} and \ref{fig:3} show.
+We have found that the perturbed parameters such as the tensor to scalar ratio and the scalar spectral index are compatible with the observational data, for an appropriate range of the number of e-folds for different values of $\xi$ as Figs. \ref{fig:3} and \ref{fig:6} show.

+We have plotted the different correction terms to the standard case versus the coupling constant.
+We have showed that they are depending on NMC and the Palatini effect.

-Finally, for more checking of consistensy of our model, we have compared our theoretical predictions with observational data \cite{Akrami:2018odb} by plotting the Planck confidence contours in the plane of $n_{s}-r$ as we can see in Fig. $\ref{fig:4}$.
-The results show that the predicted parameters are in good agreement with the Planck data, in the range of the number of e-folds $50-70$ for selected values of NMC constant $\xi$.
+Finally, for more checking of consistency of our model, we have compared our theoretical predictions with observational data \cite{Akrami:2018odb} by plotting the Planck confidence contours in the plane of $n_{s}-r$ (Fig. $\ref{fig:7}$).
+The results show that the predicted parameters are in good agreement with the Planck data for two values of NMC constant $\xi=10^{-3.5}$ and $\xi=10^{-4}$.